-Please note that the items posted here—for the most part—are scans of original manuscripts, and that these documents may contain typographic errors, spelling mistakes, editing notes, and so forth.
+Please note that the items posted here are, for the most part, scans of original manuscripts, and that these documents may contain typographic errors, spelling mistakes, editing notes, and so forth.
 Where it is feasible, we have also provided transcribed versions of this material; these transcriptions are reformatted, “clean” copies of the archival items, and may be slightly edited from the original.
-The Fellowship believes that the original copies are valuable for a number of reasons: some may find it interesting to see Wolff’s edits, “creative” spellings, handwriting, and so forth; most importantly, however, the Fellowship wishes to ensure that any copies of Wolff’s work are “true to its source.”
-This is in accordance with Wolff’s desire that his work not be noticeably edited; having the original material available is the best way we know to safeguard this request.
+The Fellowship believes that the original copies are valuable for a number of reasons: some may find it interesting to see Wolff’s edits, spellings, handwriting, and so forth; most importantly, however, the Fellowship wishes to ensure that any copies of Wolff’s work are true to its source.
+This is in accordance with Wolff’s desire that his work not be appreciably edited; having the original material available is the best way we know to safeguard this request.
 You are welcome to download any of scans of the material in the Wolff Archive for your personal use.

 - Aphorisms & Poetry—Wolff’s aphorisms and poetry are found here.

 - Audio Recordings—a complete library of Wolff’s audio recordings from 1950-1984 is available for listening and download.
 A transcript accompanies each recording.

 - Books—besides books published by Wolff, documents (such as reviews and marketing material) relevant to these works are also found here.

 - Correspondence—Wolff’s correspondence, sorted by correspondent, is found here.

 - Essays—all papers and articles penned by Wolff fall under this category.

 - Lectures, Notes & Outlines—this section of the Wolff Archive contains Wolff’s numerous lectures, some in finished form, most in outline.
 In addition, this section of the Wolff Archive contains a number of miscellaneous notes found among the items in Wolff’s estate, notes that range from the record of a passing thought to those that document various books in Wolff’s library.